Bozhi-Lyu/py_struc_template/README.md

 ## py_struc_template

-A self-use template for machine learning, deep learning or general purpose python projects with CI/CD/CT requirements.
+A self-use template for machine learning, deep learning or general purpose python projects with CI/CD/CT requirements.\

+Use Github Action to build pipeline.